mansona/simplabs-git-workshop/slides/git-workshop.md

 - we add it, it is now staged and will be part of the next commit
 - we then use `reset` to go back a step and make file changed again
-- notice that on this slide we say that a set of changes to a file will be part of the next commit, not necessarily the entire file…
+- notice that on this slide we say that a set of changes to a file will be part of the next commit, not necessarily the entire file… well let's see if we can demonstrate that

 ---